Danil-Prozorov/linksCutter/README.md

 Just a service for creating short links.
+With using Laravel of course